-In order to align the financial reporting period of the Company with that of its ultimate parent undertaking, AIGUK has changed its financial reporting date in the current reporting period to 31 December 2023.
-These financial statements present the Company's financial position and financial performance for the 13-month period from 1 December 2022 to 31 December 2023.
+In the prior year, the Company changed its financial reporting date to 31 December 2023.
+The comparative amounts presented in these financial statements present the Company's financial position and financial performance for the 13-month period from 1 December 2022 to 31 December 2023.
 Therefore, the comparative amounts presented in these financial statements (including the related notes) are not directly comparable.